Rose and Jeannemarie Buck

 Jeannemarie slammed her head so hard during the accident she broke the seat belt retainer.
 “They cut me out of the car with the jaws of life,” she added.
 Jeannemarie was admitted for several days and diagnosed with a broken collarbone and broken ribs at the hospital.
 “They sent me home on Tuesday, the day after mom’s [Rose] surgery.”

 Meanwhile, Rose’s surgery went smoothly and without complications.
 “I, on the other hand, had difficulties at home, so I called Dr. Wood,” Jeannemarie said.

 After an office consultation with Dr. Wood, Jeannemarie was scheduled for surgery so Dr. Wood could straighten her collarbone and allow it to heal properly.
 “We used to treat almost all broken collarbones nonoperatively,” Dr. Wood explained.
 “However, now we surgically fix most of them.
 The results are great.
 The biomechanics of your shoulder actually improve when you fix it.”

 Following Jeannemarie’s collarbone surgery, the mother/daughter duo began their physical therapy.
-They both agreed that while therapy wasn’t the most fun activity, it was necessary for a full recovery.
+They both agreed that while therapy wasn’t the most fun activity, it was necessary to recover fully.

-Four months later Rose had her other hip replaced.
-Today she is without a walker or a cane.
-Moreover, now that Rose’s hips are pain free she is no longer having pain in her knees.
-You could say this once “non-bionic” nun is quickly becoming a testament to advanced and modern orthopedic medicine, meanwhile her daughter has a healed collarbone.
+Four months later, Rose had her other hip replaced.
+Today she is a champion of her health and walks without a walker or a cane.
+Moreover, now that Rose’s hips are pain-free, she no longer has pain in her knees.
+So you could say this once “non-bionic” nun is quickly becoming a testament to advanced and modern orthopedic medicine.
+Meanwhile, her daughter has a healed collarbone.